keithmcnulty/wikifacts/README.md

   - `wiki_randomfact()` generates random facts from Wikipedia main page
   - `wiki_search()` launches browser with Wikipedia search results

-## Examples - Query the Wikibase
+## Examples - Query Wikidata

-You can send SPARQL queries to Wikibase using `wiki_query()` and retrieve the results in a dataframe.
-If you have never queried Wikibase before, [here](https://query.wikidata.org/) is a good starting point to construct SPARQL queries and you can find lots of examples [here](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples).
+You can send SPARQL queries to Wikidata using `wiki_query()` and retrieve the results in a dataframe.
+If you have never queried Wikidata before, [here](https://query.wikidata.org/) is a good starting point to construct SPARQL queries and you can find lots of examples [here](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples).

-In this example, a bar chart is created to show the top ten countries according to the number of cities with female mayors, according to data in Wikibase:
+In this example, a bar chart is created to show the top ten countries according to the number of cities with female mayors, according to data in Wikidata:

 ``` r
 library(wikifacts)